Quick start

 Test Callback

-If you do not want to wait, you can directly ask the server to send a fake invoice to your callback.
+If you do not want to wait, you can directly ask the server to send a fake invoice to your callback from the Settings page or with the following request:

 curl -X GET https://api.invoice-collector.com/api/v1/test_callback \